wzdf1982/DetectSyntax/readme.md

 * COMING SOON: Through Package Control [http://wbond.net/sublime_packages/package_control] (http://wbond.net/sublime_packages/package_control)
 * By cloning this repository in Packages

+		cd into your Packages folder
+		git clone git://github.com/phillipkoebbe/DetectSyntax.git .

-* By downloading the files and placing them into a directory under Packages, such as DetectSyntax or User.
+* By downloading the files and placing them in a directory under Packages, such as DetectSyntax or User

+	If you don't put the files in Packages/User (you *can*, but probably shouldn't), make sure they live in Packages/DetectSyntax.
+If you download and extract a compressed archive from Git, the directory will be `phillipkoebbe-DetectSyntax`.
+Remove `phillipkoebbe-`.

 Usage
 -----